ilyatut/habr-toggling-threads/README.md

 For example you can choose ["User JavaScript and CSS"](https://chrome.google.com/webstore/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld) plugin for Chrome or any other.

-Then you should create a new rule for the Habr.com domen and insert the content of script.js file into the JavaScript section.
+Then you should create a new rule for the Habr.com domen, insert the content of script.js file into the JavaScript section and make sure the plugin is injecting jQuery into the pages.

 That's it!
 After saving and activating a new rule and reloading Habr.com page you'll see close/open buttons in the head of every comment.